Bhagatsidhu2007/TDS-Virtual-Teaching-Assistant/README.md

 ## Project Overview

-Developed as part of the **IITM BS Diploma level subject, Tools in Data Science**, this project focuses on building a smart question-answering system.
+Developed as part of the **IITM BS program**, specifically for the **Tools in Data Science subject** at the **Diploma level**, this project focuses on building a smart question-answering system.
 It demonstrates how to combine extensive data sources with advanced AI to deliver relevant information and direct source citations.

 ---